Griff Center Student Support

 Explore Your Strengths and Interests

-Our focus in The Griff Center for Academic Engagement is to help you to discern the career path that is right for you by building on your strengths and interests.
+Our focus in The Griff Center for Student Success is to help you to discern the career path that is right for you by building on your strengths and interests.
 We offer two key assessments:

 - The Strong Interest Inventory is a tool to help organize your interests around six themes.
 It is ideal for helping you link your interests to majors and careers.